empa-scientific-it/how-to-git/tutorial.md

 One should not hesitate to create branches, cause they are lightweight and simple to create and merge.

 To create a new branch, you can use the GitHub interface.
-There are different ways how to create branches: From the repository; In the dialogue window for a commit; from an issue - and probably there are even more possibilities.
+There are different ways to create branches: from the repository in the dialogue window for a commit, from an issue, and a few more.
 Following the one from the repository is explained:
 1. Go to your repository.
 2. Click on the "main" dropdown button.